glushenkovIG/DIHT_OOP/README.md

 # DIHT_OOP
-My solutions of some algorithms.
+My solutions of some algorithms by C and C++.